A young couple inspecting a house, potentially considering it for purchase.

 Share:

-Let’s take a closer look at how adding a mortgage contingency clause to a home sale agreement can benefit both home buyers and sellers.
+Explore the benefit of adding a mortgage contingency clause to a home sale agreement and see how it can benefit both home buyers and sellers.

-A mortgage contingency is a clause in real estate transactions that gives home buyers a timeframe to secure a mortgage loan for a home.
-If the loan can’t be secured, the buyer can walk away without legal repercussions and have their earnest money deposit returned.
+A mortgage contingency is a clause written into real estate transactions that gives home buyers a set time frame to secure a mortgage loan for a home.
+If they can’t secure the loan, the buyer can walk away without legal repercussions and get their earnest money deposit back.

 See What You Qualify For